cupidthecat/cherubsh/README.md

 - `vendor/bash-5.3/y.tab.c`, `bashansi.h`, `config.h`, `version.h`: upstream build-tree inputs used by heredoc and parser-sensitive tests.
 - `vendor/bash-5.3/COPYING`, `README`, `AUTHORS`, `NEWS`: upstream metadata and license context.

-Users do not need a separate Bash source checkout to run the upstream test corpus.
-The harness defaults to the vendored tests and compiles the small upstream helper programs into a temporary directory at test time.
-Set `BASH_53_TESTS_DIR=/path/to/bash-5.3/tests` only when intentionally comparing against another Bash test tree.
+You do not need a separate Bash source checkout to run the upstream test corpus.
+By default, the harness uses the vendored tests and compiles the small upstream helper programs in a temporary directory.
+Set `BASH_53_TESTS_DIR=/path/to/bash-5.3/tests` only when you want to compare against another Bash test tree.

 A legacy Bash 5.2.21 vendor tree and oracle builder are retained for regression comparisons.
 Set `BASH_ORACLE_VERSION=5.2.21` when intentionally running that older gate.

-The files under `tests/misc` are vendored too, but they are not part of Bash's normal `make tests` / `tests/run-all` target.
-They include manual, network, TTY, signal-timing, and performance scripts, so the standard parity gate focuses on the same suite Bash itself runs by default.
+The vendored `tests/misc` files are not part of Bash's normal `make tests` or `tests/run-all` target.
+They include manual, network, TTY, signal-timing, and performance scripts.
+The standard parity gate therefore runs the same suite that Bash runs by default.

 ## Vendored Brush Tests